-Last Updated on 27 January 2025 by Cycloscope
+Last Updated on 16 January 2026 by Cycloscope

-Bicycle touring South Korea from Seoul to Boryeong.
+Bicycle touring in South Korea from Seoul to Boryeong.
 The many small lakes, free campgrounds, and public gyms.
 Cycling off-the-beaten-path

-This article is part of our South Korea travel log series, it describes the 200km bike ride from Seoul to Boryeong.
+This article is part of our South Korea travel log series.
+It describes the 200km bike ride from Seoul to Boryeong.

 Cycling out of Seoul (49.6km)

 We were fed up with having to run for trains and ferries.
-A three-month visa to see a state as big as Beijing and province is wonderful!
+A three-month visa to see a state as big as Beijing and a province is wonderful!
 We take the bicycle path along the Han River that leads to the city of Suwon.

 We’re quickly out of Seoul without even having to struggle with traffic.
 This path looks like a parallel world, along the river, with its inhabitants and its rhythms.

 He shows us pictures of his youth with his racing bike.
-Images look quite old but he doesn’t.
-Probably he has many more years than he shows.
+Images look quite old, but he doesn’t.
+Probably, he has many more years than he shows.

-From Seoul to here we were never out of the urban area, some sixty kilometers, the city seems endless.
+From Seoul to here, we were never out of the urban area, some sixty kilometers, the city seems endless.
 We see the first fields of chili, but we are still in town.

 Tight splitters and free camping (53.2km)